kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 Similarly, a `PodGroup` is considered the `PodGroup` for this Job if:
 - The `PodGroup` is in the Job’s namespace
-- Its `spec.podGroupTemplateReference.workload.workloadName` equals the name of the `Workload` for this Job.
+- Its `spec.podGroupTemplateRef.workload.workloadName` equals the name of the `Workload` for this Job.

 #### Controller Workflow